altamic/binary_finery/README.md

 Requirements
 ------------

-Binary Finary assumes that the stream where is mixed in, provides the following methods:
+Binary Finery assumes that the stream where is mixed in, provides the following methods:

 	- read or read_nonblock